Skip to main content

 Radiofrequency ablation

-If your physician has told you that your child needs to have an Interventional Radiology procedure, please call the IR nurse scheduler at 215-590-7000 (press #1 at the first prompt, press #2 at the second prompt).
+• If your care team has referred your child for an IR procedure, please call the IR nurse scheduler at 215-590-7000 (press #1 at the first prompt, press #2 at the second prompt).

-The nurse scheduler will ask questions about your child's medical history, including medications and whether your child has had reactions to sedation or anesthesia in the past.
+• The nurse scheduler will ask questions about your child's medical history, medications and previous reactions to sedation or anesthesia in the past.

-Your doctor or an IR nurse will give you special instructions, if any.
-In most cases, your child will not be able to eat or drink before the procedure, particularly if your child will be sedated or undergo anesthesia.
+• You will receive special instructions, including making sure your child does not eat or drink before the procedure, particularly if they will be sedated or undergo anesthesia.

-About two weeks before your child's appointment, we will send you instructions about the specific procedure your child will have completed.
+• About two weeks before your child's appointment, we will send you additional instructions about the specific procedure your child will complete.
 Please keep these instructions in a safe place where you can refer to them before your appointment.

-Please let the IR team know if your child has any special needs.
-Our goal is to make this experience as stress free as possible for you and your child.
+• Please tell the IR team if your child has special needs.
+Our goal is to make this experience as stress free as possible for both you and your child.

-When the registration process is complete, we will notify Interventional Radiology.
-A technologist, nurse or technician will come out to the central registration area and bring you and your child to a room for IV placement or other preparations.
+When your registration process is complete, we will notify IR.
+A member of the IR clinical staff will come to the central registration area and bring you and your child to a room for IV placement or other preparations.

-CHOP’s child life specialists can help you prepare your child and support them during the procedure.
-We can also arrange to have a child life specialist at your child's appointment to explain the procedure in developmentally appropriate ways and to help your child better cope with the stress of the hospital experience.
+Our certified child life specialists can help you prepare your child for and support them during their IR procedure.
+We can also arrange to have a child life specialist at your child's appointment to explain the procedure in developmentally appropriate ways and help them to better cope with the stress of the hospital experience.

 Follow-up and outcomes

-At CHOP, predominantly cystic thyroid nodules, that are benign, are typically treated with ethanol ablation and a follow-up ultrasound is performed 6 months post-procedure.
-If the outcome is successful, the patient typically will only need clinical follow-up.
+We generally treat benign, predominantly cystic thyroid nodules with ethanol ablation and perform a follow-up ultrasound six months after the procedure.
+If the outcome is successful, your child will typically only need clinical follow up.

-Recurrent thyroid cancer metastasis can be treated with ethanol or thermal ablation.
-Currently, CHOP is only using ethanol ablation, but plans are underway to offer laser thermal ablation for this indication soon.
-For those with recurrent thyroid cancer, fewer than one in four patients will require surgical resection after ablation.
+Thyroid cancer that comes back after treatment (recurrent) can be managed using ethanol ablation or thermal ablation.
+Right now, CHOP uses ethanol ablation, but we plan to offer laser thermal ablation for this purpose soon.
+After ablation, fewer than one in four patients need another surgery to remove remaining cancer.

 Reference